fjammes/misc/doc/xrootd.md

 ## Example

-See this [XrdSSi example](../cpp-examples/xrdssi_test) where XrdSsiCl is the client-side exqample and XrdSsiSv is the server-side example.
+See this [XrdSSi example](../cpp-examples/xrdssi_test) where XrdSsiCl is the client-side example and XrdSsiSv is the server-side example.

 ## Pictures